ychuzevi/articles/consul/consul_client_03.md

 As explained in the previous article, the first point is that we rely heavily on [blocking queries](https://www.consul.io/api/features/blocking.html) (long polling).
 Clients are notified immediately when a service changes.
 And when there is no change, the number of request sent to the servers is minimal.
 We also followed the recommendation to perform some throttling when a service is continuously updated (although this is something we are actively trying to avoid).

 We make sure that requests are made with [consistency parameter](https://www.consul.io/api/features/consistency.html) set to stale.
 This prevents the Consul servers to forward all the requests to the leader and ensures a better availability.
 It doesn’t mean we are serving stale data: we are closely monitoring the replication between Consul servers.
-We actually went further and added an option to Consul to change the [default consistency behavior](https://www.consul.io/docs/agent/options.html#discovery_max_stale) (see [PR](https://github.com/hashicorp/consul/pull/3920)) and force it to stale.
+We actually went further and added an option to Consul to change the [default consistency behavior](https://www.consul.io/docs/agent/options.html#discovery_max_stale) (see [Pull Request](https://github.com/hashicorp/consul/pull/3920)) and force it to stale.
 It is helpful for projects not relying on managed SDKs.

 Another useful option is [agent caching](https://www.consul.io/api/features/caching.html).
 It allows the local Consul agent to answer a request without relying on the Consul servers if a similar request was made in the near past.
 This helps when many applications are running on the same server.
 An important use case is of course containerized applications.
 Applications often have some common dependencies (e.g. metric service, databases, etc.).
-We also have application which runs multiple instances per server (mostly IIS) and the gain if even bigger.
+We also have application which runs multiple instances per server (mostly IIS) and the gain is even bigger.

 ## Next steps